 Open-air parking for houseguests is on the white gravelled area at the rear of the homestead.

-Pet are welcome so long as they have their own bedding or crate.
+Dogs are welcome so long as they have their own bedding or crate.
 Please tell us if there is any marking so we can quickly clean it to avoid staining, and we will reluctantly have to bill for repairs if there is any damage caused to furnishings.
 If you are travelling with other animals, please contact us to see if we can accommodate them.
 Please note that we do not accept cats under any circumstances.

-Spare pillows are located in each wardrobe in the Orchard and Lawn Rooms and Garden Suite.
-If you are in the Cherry Room please ask for additional pillows if required.
+Spare pillows are kept in each wardrobe in the Orchard and Lawn Rooms and Garden Suite.
+If you are in the Cherry Room, please ask for additional pillows if required.

 We are part of the Rural Delivery Scheme.
-You can direct mail to us, and we can help you send mail if you have stamps for your mail.
+You can direct mail to us at the address below, and we can help you send mail if you have stamps for your mail.

-The nearest post offices are located in Amberley to the south or Cheviot to the north.
+The nearest post offices are in Amberley to the south or Cheviot to the north.

 Please set aside any bottles or cans next to your room bin so we can ensure they go into our recycling system

 Fossil Point Café (licensed) offers breakfast and lunch, including takeaway 7 days per week.

 Greta Valley Tavern is open for dinner 7 days per week, including takeaway